Cornelia, South Africa

 The town is near the Skoonriver (Clean River).

 Fossil discoveries

 On the Uitzoek farm, 10 km north of Cornelia, fossils were discovered in Pleistocene alluvial deposits by Van Hoepen in the 1920s and 1930s.

 These fossils include extinct mammal forms such as a donkey-sized pig (Metridiochoerus modestus), the three-toed horse (Eurygnathohippus cornelianus) only previously found in Tanzania, the giant buffalo (Synerus antiquus), Bondi's springbok (Antidorcas bondi), and the giant wildebeest (Megolotragus eucornutus).

 Acheulian Stone Age tools such as handaxes and cleavers have also been found here.
-Recent research document excavations of a fossil bone bed, possibly resulting from the accumulation by hyaenas and redepostion by dongas (i.e., gullies).
+Recent research document excavations of a fossil bone bed, possibly resulting from the accumulation by hyaenas and redeposition by dongas (i.e., gullies).

 Associated with the fossil bone bed were a human (Homo sp.) tooth and Acheulian artifacts.
 These deposits are dated to the Jaramillo subchron (1.076 - 1.008 Ma) by paleomagnetism.

 Education

 Ntswanatsatsi township east of the town is home to several Early Childhood Development Centres (ECD Centres) and a primary and secondary schools serving children from the town and neighbouring farms.